aiden200/Aha-/README.md

 ## Set Environment Variables
 Make a `.env` file, and store your `WANDB_API_KEY` in it.
 Change the variables in `configs/wandb/wandb.config` so you can monitor your model while training.

-## Download the tvsum dataset
+## Download the Mr.HiSum Dataset following the [official instructions](https://github.com/MRHiSum/MR.HiSum).
-Follow the instructions from the official [tvsum](https://github.com/yalesong/tvsum?tab=readme-ov-file) repository then move it to the datasets folder

 <!-- - Download the videos, and link each video folder to `datasets/${DATASET_NAME}/videos`.
 Here we list recommended video download links, while you can also download from other sources:
   - YouCook2: [https://opendatalab.com/OpenDataLab/YouCook2](https://opendatalab.com/OpenDataLab/YouCook2)